dymensionxyz/rollapp-blueprints/binary-options/contract/README.md

 Below is a generic guide to deploying the contract to a CosmWasm-compatible chain (e.g., a local wasmd or a testnet/mainnet).

-Note: The exact commands may vary slightly depending on the chain you are deploying to and the CLI tool you use (e.g., wasmd, starsd, junod, etc.).
-Here, we will use the wasmd CLI as an example.

 ### 1. Start or Connect to a Node
    Local Node: If you are using a local wasmd environment, ensure it’s running and configured.
    Testnet or Mainnet: Make sure your CLI is configured to point to the correct node/RPC.